timowlmtn/timowlmtn/README.md

 - Created training materials and presentations for leveraging AI in traditional cloud data platforms
 - Reviewed existing supply chain analytics and data pipelines for integration with LLMs
 - Met with early adopters to gather feedback and iterate on the product.

+---

+### Capital Campaign Lead (Non-Profit Fundraising)
+** Capital Campaign Chair **
+September 2023 – Present | Providence RI

+- Organized volunteers and led a successful \$2.5 M capital campaign to raise money for capital improvements.
+- Direct point of contact for Klote & Associates, the fundraising consultant.
+- Initiated cold calls and personal meetings with major donors, securing \$1.2 M in pledges within the first month.
+- Managed the CRM database around the campaign, tracking concerns, and targeting members with stewards

+---

 ### Evolve Vacation Rentals